MichaelMwb/2340MovieProject/README.md

 Django version 5.1.5, using settings 'moviesstore.settings'
 Starting development server at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK.
+- So it currently works
+- Might have to uninstall and reinstall Django
+- Fixed naming issues
+- Make sure the directory right directory
+- Not \2340movieproject\ --> it should end with \moviesstore
 This was on my Michael Branch.
 I will push to main
 To update your branches make sure you are in your branch with "git checkout <YourName>" and then type "git pull origin main"